- Funding opportunities

-The European Interest Group (EIG) for Korea is a forum, whose objective is to ensure the collaboration of EU countries with Korea even after the current EU project KONNECT and previously KORANET come to an end.
-This is based on the contacts and experiences of the finished EU projects.
+The is a forum that aims to promote cooperation between EU countries and Korea even after the expiry of the EIG-Korea, KONNECT and KORANET projects.
+The aim is to build on the contacts and experiences of the expired EU projects.

-The EIG is an open forum, which other EU countries and other research institutions in EU and Korea can join.
-The main objectives of the EIG are:
+The EUKOR Community is an open forum, which other EU countries as well as other EU and Korean research institutions can join.
+The main objectives of the EUKOR Community are:

 - opening up opportunities for participation and contacts with Korea for smaller EU countries without requiring a separate bilateral inter-governmental agreement

 - giving Korea access to smaller EU countries

 Many different joint activities are possible: